Broken Chains (film)

 Broken Chains is a 1922 American silent melodrama film directed by Allen Holubar.
 Starring Colleen Moore, Malcolm McGregor, and Ernest Torrence, it was based on the winning story from a scenario contest held by the Goldwyn Pictures Corporation and the Chicago Daily News.
-A print of Broken Chains is preserved at the George Eastman House archive.
+A print of Broken Chains is preserved at the George Eastman Museum archive.

 Plot

 Colleen Moore and Malcolm McGregor in Broken Chains.

 Wealthy Peter Wyndham is useless in attempting to prevent the theft of Hortense Allen's jewelry.
 A butler is killed during the robbery, and, unable to face his cowardice, Peter heads west.
 He takes a job working for his father's lumber mill.
 Meanwhile, elsewhere, Mercy Boone's newborn child has died.
 Boyan Boone, her husband, is callous towards the loss.
 He is a thug and ne'er-do-well, with a band of thieves working with him.
 When Mercy attempts to escape, she meets Peter before Boyan returns her to his cabin where he chains her.
 Peter finds her and they begin a romance under Boyan's nose.
 Boyan learns and beats up Peter, who summons the strength to fight him for the honor of Mercy.

 Lobby card of Colleen Moore and Malcolm McGregor in Broken Chains.